Cesio137/DBUtils/documentation/SETUP.md

 #### COLLECTION_NAME

 - Specify a collection
-- It's optional but if set you mest set `DB_NAME` too
+- It's optional but if set you must set `DB_NAME` too

 #### LOCALHOST_URI